2002 FIFA World Cup qualification (inter-confederation play-offs): Format

-The draw for the order in which the two matches were played was held on 31 August 2001 during the FIFA Congress in Zurich, Switzerland.
+The draw for the order in which the two matches were played was held on 31 August 2001 during the FIFA Congress in Zürich, Switzerland.

 In each tie, the two teams played a two-legged home-and-away series.
 The two winners, decided on aggregate score, qualified for the 2002 FIFA World Cup in South Korea and Japan.

 Qualified teams

 Matches

 The first legs were played on 10 and 20 November 2001, and the second legs were played on 15 and 25 November 2001.

 UEFA v AFC

 Republic of Ireland won 2–1 on aggregate and qualified for the 2002 FIFA World Cup.

 OFC v CONMEBOL

 Uruguay won 3–1 on aggregate and qualified for the 2002 FIFA World Cup.